marlonfalcao/abouteme_marlonzanchi/README.md

 ## Sobre mim

-Hi, I'm Marlon Santos (Falcão).
+Hi, I'm Marlon Zanchi (Falcão).
 A lover aviation since I was a child, I dedicate myself to this area for more than 10 years and I am currently a commercial airline pilot.
 Atualy, I believe that in the present and future, who knows some thing abot tech such as programming language, AI, data science, whatever...
 This one will be a step ahead of the others.
 However, this is my goal.
 I am currently studying HTML5, CSS3 and JavaScript, I also have some projects in Python and I'm looking for my first oportunity as developer.

  <div>
   <a href="https://github.com/marlonfalcao">